Two killed as more protests, clashes erupt on Gaza border - Journal du Cameroun

 Israeli forces were using tear gas in addition to live fire.

-Israel’s military said some 3,000 Palestinians were involved in “riots, attempting to approach the security infrastructures, burning tyres adjacent to it and attempting to fly kites with burning items attached” to them.
+Israel’s military said some 3,000 Palestinians were involved in “riots, attempting to approach the security infrastructures, burning tyres adjacent to it and attempting to fly kites with burning items attached”.

 “Several kites crossed into Israel and were extinguished when required.”